Current as of: March 13, 2025 - 17:54

 Trip Overview

 Hidden in a corner of the Himalaya, the secretive kingdom of Bhutan is an unforgettable destination with ancient traditions, spectacular mountain scenery and vibrant festivals.
 At these, hundreds gather to see monks in brightly coloured robes perform ritual dances.
 For several days there are masked dances and prayer meetings, and a general carnival atmosphere prevails.
-The spring departures visit Paro Festival, while the autumn departures take in Thimphu Festival.
+This extra-special departure takes in Thimphu Festival, which was founded in 1670 and pays tribute to Guru Rinpoche.

-Please note: This itinerary is valid for departures starting in Kathmandu on 11 September 2024 and 30 September 2025 attending Thimphu Festival.
+Please note: This itinerary is valid for departures starting in Kathmandu on 30 September 2025 and 20 September 2026 attending Thimphu Festival.

 At a Glance